 - Introduction

-- Understanding the Research Paper
+- Importance of Creating Research Paper Presentations

-- Research Paper Presentation Outline
+- 07 Steps for Creating Research Paper Presentation

-- How many Slides should I Prepare for the Research Presentation?
+- How Many Slides Should I Prepare for the Research Presentation?

 - Time breakdown for a 15-minute Research Paper Presentation